pkumar26/demok8s/README.md

 - ACR setup & its integration with AKS
 - Push & pull container images from ACR
 - Expose services on internal & public facing network
-- Use HELM for deployments to AKS (Optional)
+- Use HELM for deployments to AKS

 ## Before you start
 - Azure account